Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file executes a script that counts the number of directorires and sub-directories in the current directory 12-newest_files
-This file executes a script that displays the 10 newest files in the current directory
+This file executes a script that displays the 10 newest files in the current directory 13-unique
+This file executes a script that takes a list of words as input and prints only words that appear exactly once